williamouyang/okta.github.io/_source/docs/api/resources/apps.md

 #### Add Custom SWA Application
 {:.api .api-operation}

 Adds a SWA application.
-This application is only available to the Org that creates it.
+This application is only available to the org that creates it.

 ##### Settings
 {:.api .api-request .api-request-params}